hanaerachid/opigno-docker/readme.md

 in the project directory.

-In the docker-compose file, besure to update TRUSTED_HOSTS and SITE_URL.
-They should look similar, but keep the formatting.
-If you plan on running locally without a custom URL, change to the machines IP and Port, paying attention to if you are using HTTP or HTTPS.
-(I.E: 192.168.1.10:8080)
+In the docker-compose file, besure to update the MariaDB database, user names, and passwords.

-Further, update the MariaDB database, user names, and passwords.
+You can choose to not use custom.settings.php and the site will run on local ip and localhost.
+However, if you plan to use a custom domain and/or reverse proxy, be sure to use and customize the settings found there.
+Feel free to also add your own settings.

 Once the container is up and running, navigate to the webpage (your.url.com) and star the opigno installation process.